 This command is intended to activate a configured macro.
-To configure a macro, please refer to the corresponding specification of the parameter ( ).
+To configure a macro, please refer to

-Determines the index of the macro to be activated.

-Value Meaning 0 to 9 Firmware version 2.15.x and lower as well as firmware version 3.0.0_rc20.
+Parameter Value Meaning <index></index> Determines the index of the timer to be disarmed.
+Up to 40 Timers are available.
+It can be set to.
+0 to 19 Firmware version 2.15.x and lower as well as firmware version 3.0.0_rc20.
 0 to 39 Firmware version 2.16.x or 3.1.0_rc12 and higher.

-- This command does not directly execute several times a macro, even if the macro is activated e.g. by an event, it will execute the Marco just once. - Of course, a macro can be executed several times, but the time between 2 activations depends on how much time the macro needs to execute all set commands within it before it will be reactivated again. - If the time-span between 2 activations is too short, then only a part of set commands within a macro might be executed twice.
+- This command does not directly execute several times a macro, even if the macro is activated e.g. by an event, it will execute the macro just once. - Of course, a macro can be executed several times, but the time between 2 activations depends on how much time the macro needs to execute all set commands within it before it will be reactivated again. - If the time-span between 2 activations is too short, then only a part of set commands within a macro might be executed twice.